HEE082024KH/Nissens-Liste/README.md

 ## Santas list - group project

-A school project where we create a list of 100 people with different characteristics.
+A school project where we got provided with a list of 100 people with different characteristics.
 We use these characteristics to assign each person a "score" and determine whether they belong on the Nice or Naughty list.

 People on the Nice list will be assigned an elf who will give them a gift based on the elfs speciality.